 Not all side effects for flunisolide may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to flunisolide: inhalation aerosol powder

-Check with your doctor immediately if any of the following side effects occur while taking flunisolide:More common
+You should check with your doctor immediately if any of these side effects occur when taking flunisolide:More common

 - Body aches or pain